rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Unicast DNS, this may cause ICE to take somewhat longer to fully complete, but should not have any effect on connectivity or connection setup time.

-However, some legacy endpoints are not fully {{RFC5245}}-compliant and can behave unpredictably in the presence of ICE candidates that contain a hostname, potentially leading to ICE failure.
+However, some legacy endpoints are not fully spec-compliant and can behave unpredictably in the presence of ICE candidates that contain a hostname, potentially leading to ICE failure.
 Such endpoints have been identified during testing of this technique, but appear to be rare.